Celebrate National Apple Month This Fall

 Nearly 7,500 American apple producers grow more than 100 commercial varieties.
 Numerous "heirloom" varieties are grown in backyards or for niche markets.

-Apples are grown commercially in 32 states.
-Washington, New York, Michigan, Pennsylvania, California, Virginia, Oregon, North Carolina, Ohio, and West Virginia are the ten top producers.
+Commercial apple production occurs in 32 states.
+Washington, New York, Michigan, Pennsylvania, California, Virginia, Oregon, North Carolina, Ohio, and West Virginia are the top ten producers.

 - Boyles, Saylynn.
 (2000) "An Apple a Day May Really Keep the Doctor Away."
 WebMD Health News.
 Retrieved October 22, 2011.